br0ast/simulationontology/development/3/informal CQ.md

 ### General Question

-Retrieve all the Healing Simulations along with their simulacrum, context and the healed reality counterpart.
+What are the simulations and their respective simulacra, contexts and reality counterparts in which their simulacrum is a symbolical cure for their reality counterpart?

 ### Example Applied Question

-Retrieve all the Healing Simulations along with their simulacrum, context and the healed reality counterpart.
+What are the simulations and their respective simulacra, contexts and reality counterparts in which their simulacrum is a symbolical cure for their reality counterpart?

 #### Expected Outcome